 In this section we characterize the convergence and complexity properties of the circumcenter law and of its variations.
-The robustness of the circumcenter control and communication laws can be characterized with respect to link failures; see Cortés et al. [2006].
+The following theorem summarizes the results known in the literature about the asymptotic properties of the circumcenter law.
+The robustness of the circumcenter control and communication laws can be characterized with respect to link failures; see [Cortés et al., 2006].